 This wine is a reflection of Danie de Wet`s personal taste combining great depth and length of flavour with elegance and finesse.
 An in depth knowledge of his specific vineyard plots allows him, in conjunction with barrel selection, to craft one of the best Chardonnays made in South Africa.
 Full spectrum of Chardonnay flavours explode in the mouth, with tropical and stone fruit flavours tempered with fresh zingy lime acidity and a creamy textured finish.

-To see more detailed information on this wine from the UK importer, please click on the blue link below.
+To see more detailed information on this wine from De Wetshof themselves, please click on the blue link below.